Alex Oxlade-Chamberlain's injury: The inside story of the Liverpool midfielder's recovery | Goal.com

 The summer brought fresh optimism.
 For a holiday in Los Angeles he enlisted the help of Alex Parsons, a renowned personal trainer, to ensure he was ready to hit the ground running for pre-season.

-Even more important, sources have told Goal , has been Oxlade-Chamberlain’s attitude.
+Sources have told Goal that Oxlade-Chamberlain’s attitude has been even more important.
 There has been no impatience after so long out, no obsession over when he will play or where.

 He admitted that pre-season, his first proper one under Klopp, had been “a shock to the system”, while the presence of a niggling calf problem proved a nuisance during Liverpool’s US tour, where he took part in every game and every training session.